 All of us hope that bullies are a thing of the past, a little thug we once encountered on the playground.
-And for most of us, that kind of clearly recognizable bully is just a memory from childhood, or a loudly obnoxious person we know to avoid.
+And for most of us, that kind of obvious and recognizable bully is just a memory from childhood, or a loudly obnoxious person we know to avoid.
 But sometimes we discover that we have a different kind of bully in our lives.
 A quieter, more subtle bully who influences us to withdraw from doing something we really want to do.
 Or causes us to doubt ourselves and our decisions.
 Or just makes our lives less peaceful than we would like them to be.

 Sometimes we discover that we have a quieter, more subtle bully influencing our lives.